Building a Woolly Mammoth out of an Asian elephant begins with identifying the genes in the mammoth genome that code for three essential adaptations:

-The Harvard-based team, led by Dr. George Church are currently using CRISPR genome engineering to copy-and-paste DNA from the mammoth genome into living elephant cell cultures (fibroblasts).
+The Harvard-based team, led by Dr. George Church, is currently using CRISPR genome engineering to copy-and-paste DNA from the mammoth genome into living elephant cell cultures (fibroblasts).
 To date a number of genes have been successfully rewritten into Asian Elephant cell lines, generating increasingly mammoth-like cells with each precise edit.
 Mutations for mammoth hemoglobin, extra hair growth, fat production, down to nuanced climate adaptations such as slightly altered sodium ion channels in cell membranes have already been engineered into fibroblast cell lines.

 1) These fibroblasts are being reprogrammed into induced pluripotent stem cells (iPSCs).
 Such stem cells are “immortal” in the lab, meaning there is no need for new cell cultures or re-harvesting from additional tissue samples.